North Manchester Public Library

 Library Collaboration

 The North Manchester Public Library strongly believes that collaborations and partnerships within the local community and library community are beneficial.
 The library is an institutional member of the Indiana Library Federation.
-The library is a resource sharing member of SRCS, NIDL, and also maintains a reciprocal relationship with the Roann Public Library.
+The library is a member of Share It, a resource sharing member of the Indiana Digital Library, and also maintains a reciprocal relationship with the Roann Public Library, Wabash Carnegie Public Library, South Whitley Public Library, and North Webster Public Library.
+NMPL is also a State Reciprocal Borrowing Library.
 The Friends of the Library organization collaboratively supports many library events and programs as well as the purchase of additional supplies.

-North Manchester community businesses and local nonprofit organizations strongly support the library’s successful summer reading program through yearly sponsorships.
-These sponsorships, for example, have enabled the library to subscribe to Beanstack, a virtual reading tracker software to enhance online reading programmings.
+North Manchester community businesses and local nonprofit organizations strongly support the library’s successful summer and winter reading programs through yearly sponsorships and donations.
+The donations enable the library to support local businesses while offering valuable prize incentives to reading program participants.

-The library’s Blocher Community Room is available and frequently used by various community organizations and groups such as the Shepherd’s Center Senior Group, local quilting clubs, DAR, and the Pony Creek Basket Guild.
+The library’s Blocher Community Room is available and frequently used by various community organizations and groups such as the Shepherd’s Center Senior Group, local quilting clubs, DAR, and others.

-As discussed above in the assessment portion, the library also collaborates with the two retirement communities to provide weekly access to library materials to the seniors in those communities, however, more collaborative opportunities need to be explored.
+As discussed above in the assessment portion, the library also collaborates with the two retirement communities to provide weekly access to library materials to the seniors in those communities and provides outreach to local preschools and schools.

-The Outreach Coordinator collaborates with the two area retirement communities regarding library materials for patrons in these communities on a weekly basis.
-Library volunteers or employees deliver and pick up materials by special arrangement to anyone within the town limits who is unable to come to the library due to limited mobility.
-Library materials can be requested by the homebound patron via phone or the web, or our volunteers will choose materials for homebound patrons based on their reading preferences.
+The Home Based Coordinator collaborates with the two area retirement communities regarding library materials for patrons in these communities on a weekly basis.
+Additionally, the Home Based Coordinator delivers and picks up materials by special arrangement to anyone within the town limits who is unable to come to the library due to limited mobility.
+Library materials can be requested by the home based patron via phone or the web, or our staff will choose materials for home based patrons based on their reading preferences.

 Collections and Circulation

 The library maintains a broad collection of materials for circulation by patrons.
-Collections with the highest consistent circulation are the DVD collection followed by children’s books, newly arrived titles, and large print titles.
+Collections with the highest consistent circulation are the Adult Fiction & New Arrivals, Juvenile Fiction Books, Juvenile Picture Books, and Large Print.
+DVD circulation has decreased in recent years, but still circulates well.
 The library’s hotspots also maintain a high circulation.
-Newer collections that are currently growing are the Makerspace-To-Go collection, Spanish language materials, the seed catalog, and the children’s activity kits.
-The historical collection in the library’s Indiana Room was recently reorganized and genrefied, however, more needs to be done to educate and promote community awareness of this collection.
+Newer collections that are currently growing are the Makerspace-To-Go collection (including Take Home Craft kits, puzzles, and board games), Graphic Novels, Spanish language materials, Homeschool Resource Center, Sensory-2-Go, and Science Kits.
+In the past few years, effort has been made to catalog and organize the historical collection in the library’s Indiana Room, as well as continuing to educate and promote community awareness of this collection.

 Current Technology

-The library has nine public computers available for patrons and the general public to use along with seven children’s computers.
+The library has nine public computers available for patrons and the general public to use along with five children’s computers.
 Throughout the library, there are three library catalog computers available.
-The library has three hotspots that patrons may check out.
-There are five laptops for in house patron use.
-Currently, there is a limited WiFi area in the library parking lot.
+The library has four hotspots that patrons may check out.
+There are five laptops for in-house patron use.
+WiFi reach has been expanded so as to be accessible from every area of the NMPL property and available to access 24/7.

 A 3D printer enables patrons to explore creative STEM opportunities.
 In the library Makerspace, patrons of all ages are free to create, tinker, and investigate hands-on STEM based projects.
 The Makerspace features art & craft stations, board game stations, gaming stations, tech stations, and sewing stations.
-Children can practice thinking directionally, problem solving, and simple coding with the library Code-A-Pillar.
-Five library PBS Kids Tablets allow children to watch live streams of PBS TV shows, play pre-loaded games, and experiment with basic coding.
+The Children’s Department has a circulating Science Kit Library and a Homeschool Resource Center.
+These collections provide library users with educational manipulatives for math, reading, science, robotics, coding, electronics, green energy, genetics, forensics, foreign language learning and music.
+A Sensory to Go Collection provides patrons with access to fidgets, Special Olympics sports equipment, adaptive aids, frustration free building materials and soothing sensory materials.

-The library offers a variety of technology resources for patron and community use, such as printers, a copier, a fax machine, a new microfilm reader, disc cleaners, a lamination machine, and a video and photo conversion station.
+The library offers a variety of technology resources for patron and community use, such as printers, a copier, a fax machine, a new microfilm reader, a lamination machine, and a 3D printer.

 Service Responses